4thguy/wordle-project/wordle-client/README.md

 # Wordle Client

 This is the wordle client, developed using VueJS 3.
-It is still under development with planned features, but right now the game is playable, albeit with a very limited dictionary.
+It is still under development with planned features, but right now the game is playable.

 ## Installation